VietKhoaNguyen/Final-Project/README.md

 It also contains helper functions for converting a date of birth into possible 6-digit PIN candidates.
 The biased and leakage models support both default weights and survey-based weights.

-The survey-based weights approximate real-world behavior:
+The survey-based weights were manually derived from the anonymous survey responses collected in `survey/Survey_result.csv` (142 responses).
+The observed distribution was:

-- date-related patterns: approximately 47% (split across birthdate, anniversary, year-based);
+- date-related patterns (birthday + anniversary): approximately 47%;
 - repeated digits: approximately 15%;
 - sequential digits: approximately 11%;
-- random: approximately 14%;
+- random or no pattern: approximately 14%;
-- cultural or significant numbers: approximately 12%.
+- cultural or personally significant numbers: approximately 12%.

+The date-related 47% is split across three sub-categories: birthdate (26%), anniversary (11%), and year-based (10%).
+These weights are hardcoded constants derived from manual inspection of the survey results.
+The CSV file is not read at runtime.

 ---